Welfare in Canada

-This section outlines how jurisdictions determine if an individual or family is eligible for social assistance.
-Households in receipt of social assistance are also eligible for other payments (such as tax credits and child benefits) which together form the household’s total welfare income.
+This section outlines how provincial and territorial jurisdictions in Canada determine if an individual or family is eligible for social assistance.
+Households in receipt of social assistance are also eligible for other payments (such as tax credits and child benefits), which together form the household’s total welfare income.

 This resource is not intended to help individuals identify what government transfers they could receive.
 Individuals seeking advice on their eligibility for welfare or financial assistance should contact their local social assistance provider (their province, territory or municipality).